 - i.
-Benefit rate of \$10 per month per year of service. - ii.
-Normal retirement at age 65, irrespective of service.
-Retirement not compulsory. - iii.
+Benefit rate of \$10 per month per year of service; - ii.
+Normal retirement at age 65, irrespective of service; retirement not compulsory; - iii.
 Unreduced benefits upon early retirement from active employment at age 62 with 20 years of service. - iv.
-Unreduced benefits upon early retirement prior to age 62 with 30 years of service.
-Social Security make-up benefits of \$200 per month payable until age 62. - v.
-Reduced benefits upon early retirement from active employment after age 55 and prior to age 62 with 20 years of service.
-Reduction is 4% for each year by which retirement precedes age 62. - vi.
-Deferred vested benefit, commencing at age 65, upon termination with 10 years of service.
-Benefit payments (at full actuarially reduced value) may also be elected to commence as early as age 55 if 20 or more years of service have been completed. - vii.
-The actuary uses a full range of decrements including termination rates of all ages below age 65 when not eligible for early retirement, early retirement rates at all ages when eligible below age 65, and normal retirement rates at all ages 65 and over.

-b.
-The following calculations are intended:

-- i.
-Employee under age 65 with less than 10 years of service No value. - ii.
-Employee under age 65 with 15 years of service Value deferred benefit of \$150 payable at age 65 in case of withdrawal before age 65, or benefit of \$150 payable on normal retirement at age 65 or later, using valuation assumptions as to termination rates from present age to age 65 and as to normal retirement rates from age 65.
+Unreduced benefits upon early retirement prior to age 62 with 30 years of service; Social Security make-up benefits of \$200 per month payable until age 62. - v.
+Reduced benefits upon early retirement from active employment after age 55 and prior to age 62 with 20 years of service; reduction is 4% for each year by which reirement precedes age 62. - vi.
+Deferred vested benefit, commencing at age 65, upon termination with 5 years of service; benefit payments (at full actuarially reduced value) may also be elected to commence as early as age 55 if 20 or more years of service have been completed. - vii.
+The actuary uses a full range of decrements including termination rates at all ages below age 65 when not eligible for early retirement, early retirement rates at all ages when eligible below age 65, and normal retirement rates at all ages 65 and over. - b.
+The following calculations are intended: - i.
+Employee under age 65 with less than 5 years of service-no value; - ii.
+Employee under age 65 with 15 years of service-Value deferred benefit of \$150 payable at age 65 in case of withdrawal before age 65, or benefit of \$150 payable on normal retirement at age 65 or later, using valuation assumptions as to termination rates from present age to age 65 and as to normal retirement rates from age 65;

 - iii.
-Employee under age 55 with 20 years of service Value deferred benefit of \$200 payable at age 65 in case of withdrawal before age 55, or benefit of \$200 with full actuarial reduction from age 65 payable on early retirement at ages 55 to 64, or benefit of \$200 payable on normal retirement at age 65 or later, using valuation assumptions as to termination rates from present age to age 55, as to early retirement rates from age 55 to age 64, and as to normal retirement rates from age 65. - iv.
-Employee age 55 with 20 years of service Value benefit of \$144 (72% of \$200) payable on early retirement at age 55 increasing by \$8 annual steps to \$200 payable on early or normal retirement at age 62 or later, using assumptions as to retirement rates from age 55. - v.
-Employee under age 62 with 30 years of service Value benefit of \$300 payable on early or normal retirement plus temporary benefit of \$200 payable to age 62 if retiring early before that age, using valuation assumptions as to retirement rates from present age. - vi.
-Employee age 62 or over with 20 years of service Value benefit of \$200 payable on early or normal retirement, using valuation assumptions as to retirement rates from present age. - vii.
-Employee age 65 or over Value benefit of \$10 per year of service payable on normal retirement, using valuation assumptions as to retirement rates from present age. - viii.
-Inactive employee under age 65 separated after 10 years of service Value deferred vested benefit of \$100 payable at age 65.
+Employee under age 55 with 20 years of service-value deferred benefit of \$200 payable at age 65 in case of withdrawal before age 55, or benefit of \$200 with full actuarial reduction from age 65 payable on early retirement at ages 55 to 65; or benefit of \$200 payable on normal retirement at age 65 or later, using valuation assumptions as to withdrawal rates from present age to age 55, as to early retirement rates from age 55 to age 65, and as to normal retirement rates from age 65; - iv.
+Employee at age 55 with 20 years of service-value benefit of \$144 (72% of \$200) payable on early retirement at age 55 increasing by \$8 annual steps to \$200 payable on early or normal retirement at age 62 or later, using assumptions as to retirement rates from age 55; - v.
+Employee under age 62 with 30 years of service-value benefit of \$300 payable on early or normal retirement plus temporary benefit of \$200 payable to age 62 if retiring early before that age, using valuation assumptions as to retirement rates from present age; - vi.
+Employee at age 62 or over with 20 years of service-value benefit of \$200 payable on early or normal retirement, using valuation assumptions as to retirement rates from present age; - vii.
+Employee at age 65 or over-value benefit of \$10 per year of service payable on normal retirement, using valuation assumptions as to retirement rates from present age; - viii.
+Inactive employee under age 65 separated after 5 years of service-value deferred vested benefit of \$50 payable at age 65.